quicwg/ops-drafts/draft-ietf-quic-manageability.md

 detail.

-The QUIC handshake can normally be recognized on the wire through at least four datagrams we'll call "QUIC Client Hello", "QUIC Server Hello", and "Initial Completion", and "Handshake Completion", for purposes of this illustration, as shown in {{fig-handshake}}.
+The QUIC handshake can normally be recognized on the wire through at least four datagrams we'll call "Client Initial", "Server Initial", and "Client Completion", and "Server Completion", for purposes of this illustration, as shown in {{fig-handshake}}.

 Packets in the handshake belong to three separate cryptographic and transport